Identification, Images, & Information

 Remarks

-stonefly nymphs depend upon cool, well-oxygenated water for their development, and are intolerant of pollution; therefore, their presence is an indicator of good water quality, and their absence in areas where they previously occurred may indicate polluted water
+Nymphs of most spp. develop in cool, well-oxygenated water and do not tolerate pollution; therefore, their presence is an indicator of good water quality, and their absence in areas where they previously occurred may indicate pollution

 See Also

-nymphs of mayflies (Ephemeroptera) are similar but all except a few genera have three caudal filaments, and their gills are leaf-like and located on the sides of the abdomen
+Mayfly (Ephemeroptera) nymphs are similar but all except a few genera have three caudal filaments and leaf-like gills on the abdomen

 Internet References